usds/SME-QA-Website/pages/phases/getting-started/identifying-appropriate-positions.md

 sidenav: hiring-phases
 phase: getting-started
 sub-phase-order: 010
-intro: Select positions to fill using a SME-QA hiring process.
-To make the process efficient, select a position with multiple openings.
+intro: Start by finding the right people to serve in the different roles to support this process and select a position with multiple openings.
 ---

 <p class="usa-intro">